chunyu3/azure-sdk-tools/tools/sdk-ai-bots/azure-sdk-qa-bot-evaluation/baseline/typespec-md/typespec-TypeSpec-review.md

 In future, if we add new value to this existing enums in same api-version after GA, then will it be considered as breaking change or not?
 Will it cause any failure anywhere in swagger, SDK, etc?

 ## answer
-extensible union as defined in your example wouldn't count as a breaking change to add a new entry as it defines this as already allowing any string
+The extensible union as defined in your example wouldn't count as a breaking change to add a new entry, as it already allows any string.
+However, removing existing values would be a breaking change.

 For clarity, an 'extensible enum' is represented in TypeSpec as an open union.
 That is a union of string values that include string as a variant (`union Foo { Bar: "bar", Baz: "baz", string}`).
-In this case, adding new values is not a breaking change, but removing values is
+In this case, adding new values is not a breaking change, but removing values is.

 An enum or closed union (union with just literal string variants, `union Foo {Bar: "bar", Baz: "baz"}`) is considered a closed enum, which means that adding or removing values is a breaking change.

 The reason for the difference is that some SDKs have enumeration types that are used when an enum is comprehensive (closed), but not used if the enum is partial.
 When the enumeration types are used, customer code can break if it processes each of the variants explicitly.

+Best practices:
+- Never remove existing values from enums (even extensible enums) in the same API version after GA.
+- If you must remove a value, introduce a new API version to avoid breaking existing clients.
-This is why we highly recommend use open enumerations in most cases, and to use a closed enum you have to suppress a linting rule.
+We highly recommend using open enumerations in most cases; to use a closed enum you have to suppress a linting rule.